theodi/public-procurement/guide.md

 #### Using Open Data

-You should always ask suppliers about how they use of open data to deliver services, even if it's only as a non-scoring question because you don't have a specific requirements about using open data.
+You should always ask suppliers about what data they will use to deliver the service.
+Some of the data will be open data, and some may come from closed sources.
+You can ask a non-scoring question if you don't have a specific requirements about using open data rather than closed data.
 This will give you an insight into the supplier's overall approach for delivering services, and perhaps the risk of being locked in to that supplier.

 We recommend including a question like:

-> "Please describe how you will use open data in delivering this service."
+> "Please describe what data you will use in delivering this service, including whether it's open or closed."

 A good answer to this question will demonstrate a commitment to using open data where possible and give examples of the open data sources that the supplier uses.
 An excellent answer might include a commitment to contribute back data into those sources, such as contributing to Open Street Map.